ArkS0001/HeritageAI-Generating-Cultural-Heritage-Imagery-with-LLMs/FINAL IDEA.md

     3D Model Generation:
         From the restored images, the application creates 3D models, offering a more comprehensive view of the site or artifact.

+    360-Degree Video Integration:
+        Provide 360-degree videos of the restored sites or artifacts, allowing users to explore the restoration from multiple angles before moving to the AR view.

     Augmented Reality (AR) View:
         Users can view the 3D models in augmented reality, allowing them to place these models in their real-world environment through their device's camera.
         The AR view includes descriptive information about the site or artifact, providing educational context.